Cinema Paradiso: Plot

 About a decade later, Salvatore, now in high school, is still operating the projector at the "Nuovo Cinema Paradiso".
 His relationship with the blind Alfredo has strengthened, and Salvatore often looks to him for help – advice that Alfredo often dispenses by quoting classic films.
 Salvatore has been experimenting with filming, using a home movie camera; doing this he has met, and captured on film, a girl named Elena Mendola, daughter of a wealthy banker, and has fallen in love with her.
 Salvatore woos – and wins – Elena's heart, only to lose her due to her father's disapproval.

-As Elena and her family move away, Salvatore leaves town for compulsory military service (even if, as a war orphan, he should be exempted from it).
+As Elena and her family move away, Salvatore leaves town for compulsory military service.
 His attempts to write to Elena are fruitless; his letters are returned as undeliverable.
 Upon his return from the military, Alfredo urges Salvatore to leave Giancaldo permanently, counseling that the town is too small for Salvatore to ever find his dreams.
 Moreover, the old man tells him, once Salvatore leaves, he must pursue his destiny wholeheartedly, never looking back and never returning, even to visit; he must never give in to nostalgia or even write or think about them.
-They tearfully embrace, and Salvatore leaves town to pursue his future as a filmmaker.
+They tearfully embrace, and Salvatore leaves to pursue his future as a filmmaker.

-Once back in present time, Salvatore realizes that he is very satisfied with his life from a professional point of view but not from a personal one, so decides to return home to attend Alfredo's funeral.
+Back in the present, Salvatore realizes that he is very satisfied with his life from a professional point of view but not from a personal one, so decides to return home to attend Alfredo's funeral.
 Though the town has changed greatly, he now understands why Alfredo thought it was important that he leave.
 Alfredo's widow tells him that the old man followed Salvatore's successes with pride and he left him something: an unlabeled film reel and the old stool that Salvatore once stood on to operate the projector.
 Salvatore learns that Cinema Paradiso is to be demolished to make way for a parking lot.
 At the funeral, he recognizes the faces of many people who attended the cinema when he was the projectionist.

-Salvatore comes back to Rome, watches Alfredo's reel and discovers it comprises all the romantic scenes that the priest had ordered Alfredo to cut from the movies; Alfredo had spliced the sequences together to form a single unreduced film of aching desire and lustful frenzy.
-In the final scenes, Salvatore makes peace with his past with tears in his eyes.
+Salvatore returns to Rome where he watches Alfredo's reel and discovers that it comprises all the romantic scenes that the priest had ordered Alfredo to cut from the films; Alfredo had spliced every kiss together to form a single reel.
+Totò comes to peace with his past, smiling with tears in his eyes.